louisowen6/Instant_Data_Report/README.md

 # Instant_Data_Report

 Data Exploration is the beginning phase in conducting data science project.
 However, as we know R is more powerful than Python when it comes to the descriptive analytics.
 However, as a big fan of Python, I am eager to find all way to get the same benefit while still using Python.
+"DataExplorer" and "RPy2" are the answers.

 "DataExplorer" is an R package which can produce a single HTML data report in just using 1 function.